craftercms/docs/source/getting-started/your-first-project/templated.rst

 |

 In the **Create Project** screen, the user is presented with the available blueprints or the option to use a remote Git repository instead of selecting a blueprint from the list.
-To see all available blueprints, scroll through the dialog to see ``Private Blueprints`` which contains default blueprints available out of the box from Crafter Studio including the option to use a remote Git repository to create a new project, and ``Public Marketplace`` blueprints which contains blueprints submitted to the `Crafter Marketplace GitHub App <https://github.com/marketplace/crafter-marketplace>`__
+To see all available blueprints, scroll through the dialog to see the default blueprints available out of the box from Crafter Studio including the option to use a remote Git repository to create a new project, and ``Public Marketplace`` blueprints which contains blueprints submitted to the `Crafter Marketplace GitHub App <https://github.com/marketplace/crafter-marketplace>`__

 We're going to be using the "Website Editorial Blueprint".
 Blueprints offer you a starting point for your website.
 New blueprints can be created and installed into the system.
 Click on **Use** for the "Website Editorial Blueprint".